-Through a series of case studies covering the full range of disciplines currently supported by the Heavy User Communities, this document explains in concrete terms what is required in order to exploit the Grid for a variety of applications.
-It covers the full lifecycle from first 'test-drives' to petascale production use (typically defined as $10^5$ cores but in this case also in terms of data volume stored and transferred).
+Through a series of case studies covering the full range of disciplines currently supported by the Heavy User Communities, this document explains in concrete terms what is required in order to exploit the grid for a variety of applications.
+It covers the full lifecycle from first "test-drives" to petascale production use (typically defined as 10^5 cores but in this case also in terms of data volume stored and transferred).

-Although the case studies in this document underline the applicability of Grid computing (and the services for the Heavy User Communities in particular) to a wide and diverse range of application areas, concrete steps in the Grid require close collaboration between application-specific experts and those of Grid technology.
+Although the case studies in this document underline the applicability of grid computing (and the services for the Heavy User Communities in particular) to a wide and diverse range of application areas, concrete steps in the grid require close collaboration between application-specific experts and those of grid technology.

-This is an annual report that is updated to reflect the current status; it is a revision of [D6.1] and will be superseded by [D6.7] in one year from the date of this document.
+This is an annual report that will be updated or rewritten to reflect the then-current status in one and two years from the date of this document.